 A: When purchasing a home, you should demand a "marketable" title.
-A "marketable" title is one free of adverse claims, liens, apparent defects, grave doubts and the risk of litigation.
+A "marketable" title is free of adverse claims, liens, apparent defects, grave doubts and the risk of litigation.

-Q: What is an abstract and why do I need one?
+Q: What is an abstract, and why do I need one?

 A: An abstract is a compilation of the documents filed in certain county offices regarding the property and the owners of the property.
 The abstract includes deeds, mortgages, liens, easements, releases and other matters.
-An abstract is not legally required but is a useful item.
-Without an abstract, a title examiner will need to travel to the county courthouse and review the records from Oklahoma territorial days to present day.
-This is time consuming, which adds to the overall cost.
+An abstract is not legally required, but it is a useful item.
+Without an abstract, a title examiner will need to travel to the county courthouse and review records from Oklahoma territorial days to the present day.
+This is time-consuming, which adds to the overall cost.
+Generally, the seller should provide an extended abstract, which should be included in the contract.